 As discussed in Section 3.2, an important novelty of oracle-BLEU re-estimation is that it also allows re-training of other models alongside the phrase table.
 In Table 3.7, we provide the results for the re-estimation of re-ordering models (lexicalized and hierarchical distortion models) and the bilingual language models for test sets MT08 and MT09.
 Note that the forced-decoding procedure, by definition, only allows for re-training of phrase translation models.
 This is because their goal is to search for exact references in the hypothesis space.
-Therefore only the re-orderings observed in the target sentence would be permitted, and no new re-ordering model can be learned.
+Therefore only the re-ordering model can be learned.